-The most in-demand online major provided to students at this school is liberal arts.
 Powerful assistance for student veterans has earned this school a high rating.
+This school does not require first-year students to live on-campus.
 Ever wish schools were graded with a report card?
 Now they are.
 Visit Western Illinois University's scorecard.

 Every student pursuing a degree in General Agriculture has to check out Oregon State University.
 The setting in a major urban center is tremendous for young people seeking out considerable opportunities for social networking, adventure, and life.

 Oregon State University grads end up with about $27,476 of student loans on average.
 That is far lower than the U.S. average of $28,547.
 This school does not require freshmen to live on-campus.
 Ever wish schools were graded with a report card?
 Now they are.
 Visit Oregon State University's scorecard.

 South Dakota State University is among your best bets if you want to study General Agriculture.
 Brookings, South Dakota gives a stylish small-town setting for young people to study in.

 Campus safety a concern?
 You'll be happy to know that South Dakota State University is known for a low crime rate.
 Don't be concerned about affording South Dakota State University; 58.0% of their students get some form of financial aid.
 The scorecard provides a fantastic overview of South Dakota State University.